botonderdei/imdb/README.md

 ## To run the program:

-Navigate to the project folder in terminal/cmd:
+Navigate to the project folder in terminal/cmd, then
 ```
 pip install -r requirements.txt
 python eb_interview.py